From: Los Angeles, California. LA Opera: The Death of Orpheus (2020, debut); livestream director of Il Trovatore (2021).

 Stage director Sara E. Widzer continues to produce exceptional operatic and theater works at companies across the United States and abroad.

 Her 2018/19 season included engagements as assistant director for Putz’s and Campbell’s Silent Night at the Kennedy Center in Washington D.C., as well as her debut with Beth Morrison Projects as associate director to Michael Counts for Madame White Snake in Hong Kong.
-She made her LA Opera debut in May as assistant director to Jorge Torres Medina for El Gato Montes: The Wildcat.
+She was also assistant director to Jorge Torres Medina for El Gato Montes: The Wildcat.

 Widzer directed the world premiere of Woman of Salt, a new chamber opera by Anice Thigpen for the Wildish Theatre in Eugene Oregon, and served as director of the National Opera Association’s new productions of Joseph Turin’s The Scarecrow, Tom Cipullo’s After Life, and Jeremy Gill’s Letters to Quebec from Providence in the Rain in Santa Barbara, California.
 She assisted director Robert Longbottom on The Daughter of the Regiment at Washington National Opera in 2017, serving as acting coach to Supreme Court Justice Ruth Bader Ginsburg.
 She also assisted on the first incarnation of Jon Robin Baitz’s new play Vicuña at the Ojai Playwrights Festival.
 She returned to the Kennedy Center in 2017 as assistant director to Francesca Zambello’s new production of Aida at Washington National Opera, in addition to co-writing and directing the production’s education performances.
 She debuted in 2018 as assistant director to Peter Kazaras on a new production of Korngold’s Der Ring des Polykrates for her debut at the Dallas Opera.